igdianov/changelog/README.md

 # changelog
-Basic example of library repo to test `jx stop changelog` issues:
+Basic example of library repo to test `jx step changelog` issues:

 ### Summary
 The `jx step changelog --version vX.X.X` command generates release notes that contain only latest release commit tag and single commit before it.
 All other commits between previous commits are missing in release notes.
 See https://github.com/igdianov/changelog/releases/tag/v1.0.5 for example.